 In partnership with Love One Another Children’s Ministries of Sierra Leone, RESTORE HOPE has established an interim care home for boys ages 4-12 in Bo where boys rescued from crisis scenarios receive protective care and assessment while awaiting a permanent home.
 Hillman House for boys is a special place where boys escape the fear of trafficking, abuse and the streets to reside in a safe haven under the loving guidance and nurture of house-parents who seek justice and a healthy future for victimized children.

 Since 2010, Hillman House has created a respite where boys can thrive.
 In this growing place, our boys get a second chance at childhood.
 They learn the value of loving other people and loving themselves.
 They discover their own voice to speak and to sing.
 Hope replaces fear and darkness.
 Laughter replaces tears.
 They play hard and study hard.
 They go to school.
 They experiment with technology.
 They learn the value of work, discipline and respect.
 Hillman boys are nurtured toward a bright future where opportunity is real and tomorrow is full of hope.

 Our dream?
 That you will join us in offering this same hope to girls.
 They, too, were meant to sing!
 Help us provide the 2015 financial support for Restore Hope’s Link House for girls.
 Your partnership can make a world of difference!

 Missional maturity for the local church is a process.
-We help churches implement cross-cultural service training, strategy development, and network with other churches for peer-to-peer mentoring.
+We help the local-church develop and implement cross-cultural training in the church, sending church structure and processes, on-field strategy development, member care, and more.

 Yes, you can!
-Churches can send their workers to the mission field by utilizing our array of services including financial management and accounting services, contracting, crisis management, logistics, and member care.
+Churches can send their workers to the mission field by utilizing our array of services including financial management and accounting services, contracting, contingency management, and logistics.